 Co-washing can be a game-changer, especially if you have trouble taming your mane.
 Here are the top three benefits most guys notice after co-washing:

 1. No More Poofy “Shampoo Hair”

-The suds and bubbles in shampoo might feel good, but they’re bad for your hair.
-The parabens and sulfates that clean your hair also strip away its natural oils, leading to that dreaded “poofy” post-shower hair that’s hard to tame.
+The parabens and sulfates that shampoos use to clean your hair also strip away its natural oils, leading to that dreaded “poofy” post-shower hair that’s hard to tame.

 Co-washing protects your hair’s strength and texture so every day can be a good hair day—not just the days you skip shampoo.

 2. You Have Clean Hair Every Day

 Guys sometimes go a week or longer without washing their hair because shampoo messes with their scalp.
 The problem with that, of course, is that you end up walking around with gross, smelly hair.

 When you co-wash, you don’t have to make that compromise.
 Co-washing flushes away the buildup of dirt, grease, and grime without the negative side effects of shampoo.